 Our children won’t be using Java, C++, Python, Ruby, or any of the other top 10 coding languages to chat with foreign strangers on trains in exotic locales.
 But these programming languages — used to develop mobile apps, analyze data, and perform other Internet business and marketing functions — may be the most important second, third, or fourth language your child will ever learn.

 Learning computer science (CS) provides a golden opportunity in our children’s future employment prospects.
-According to the Bureau of Labor Statistics, jobs in computers and information technology are expected to grow 12 percent from 2014 to 2024, adding 488,500 new jobs.
-These positions currently offer a median wage of $79,390, more than double the average of $35,540 for all occupations.
-Computer jobs are appearing faster than U.S. schools are preparing people to fill them; today an estimated half-million of such jobs are open.
+According to the Bureau of Labor Statistics, jobs in computers and information technology are expected to grow 13 percent from 2016 to 2026, adding 557,100 new jobs.
+These positions currently offer a median wage of $86,320, more than double the average of $38,640 for all occupations.
+Computer jobs are appearing faster than U.S. schools are preparing people to fill them; today 557,100 of such jobs are open.

 Of course, not every child wants a career as a programmer, but learning coding is a valuable life skill for everyone.
 The ability to create a website or app for a business is a marketable skill for people in a range of careers, from advertising and public relations to jewelry designers and gamers.
-And it’s exponentially prosperous: Apple sold $20 billion in apps in 2015, which is twice the amount they earned from apps just two years prior in 2013.
+And it’s exponentially prosperous: Apple earned $46.6 billion in apps in 2018, which is more than double the amount they earned from apps just three years prior in 2015.
 Though perhaps less profitably, coding skills can benefit accountants, administrators, journalists, and security and data analysts, just to name few.

 Even knowing just a little coding can help reduce the fear of technology, opening a mental window to understanding and using tech skills more broadly.
 There’s also the argument, propounded by Steve Jobs himself, that coding “teaches you how to think.”
-Many educators say coding can provide children with brain gains in information processing, logic, problem solving, experimentation, and creativity.
+Research from multiple universities indicates that using code develops parts of the brain associated with language processing, memory, attention, and logic.

-Unfortunately, only 10 percent of U.S. schools currently offer computer programming classes, reports Code.org and the Information Technology and Innovation Foundation.
-As a result, we’re trailing most of the developed world.
+Unfortunately, only 10 percent of U.S. schools currently offer computer programming classes, reports Seattle-based nonprofit Code.org.
+As a result, we have been trailing most of the developed world.

 Why the U.S. deficit in CS?

-At best, that’s mediocre.
-But why?
-It’s unclear, but it is clear that not much attention was being paid to CS by schools, teachers, and students nationally.
+Nationally, little attention was being paid to CS at the time, by schools, teachers, and students.
 Take AP tests, for example.
 In 2014, students sat for 39,278 CS AP exams versus almost a million AP English exams.
-A survey by the Computer Science Teachers Association found that the percentage of high schools offering CS classes dropped from 78 percent in 2005 to 65 percent in 2009, while the percentage of AP computer classes fell from 40 percent in 2005 to 27 percent in 2009.
+A survey by the Computer Science Teachers Association a decade ago found that the percentage of high schools offering CS classes dropped from 78 percent in 2005 to 65 percent in 2009, while the percentage of AP computer classes fell from 40 percent in 2005 to 27 percent in 2009.
 According to the survey there were multiple reasons for the decline — none of them reassuring — including lack of teacher subject knowledge, difficult subject matter, lack of student interest, and lack of staff support.

 Wake up!
 Let’s code!